January 27, 2010

 Nanaimo Bars

-This year for the Daring Bakers' begins with a celebration of Canada and the upcoming Winter Olympics.
-The challenge consisted of making what is apparently a very popular bar style cookie in Canada called the Nanaimo Bar named for the city of Nanaimo in British Colombia.
-The best part of the challange was the homemade graham crackers, while Lauren must bake gluten free, I chose to make my graham crackers with graham wheat flour.
-I have wanted to make graham crackers for a long time.
-I stopped using the graham crackers in the regular supermarket because of the ingredients list and found some at Trader Joe's that were okay, then I used Annie's Bunny Grahams but they can be spendy.
-So I am happy to have a tasty graham cracker recipe in my recipe file.
+This year's Daring Baker challenge begins with a celebration of Canada and the upcoming Winter Olympics.
+We made a popular no-bake bar style cookie in Canada called the Nanaimo Bar named for the city of Nanaimo in British Colombia.
+While the bar is popular for its no-bake feature, the Daring Bakers did have to do some baking!
+Actually, the best part of the challenge was the homemade graham crackers because I have wanted to make homemade graham crackers for quite some time.
+I chose to make my graham crackers with graham wheat flour.
+When my own children were small, the graham cracker is an easy snack to give.
+For a long while I used the widely popular supermarket graham crackers then becoming more aware of ingredients I switched to Trader Joe's brand which were okay.
+Annie's Bunny Grahams were a favorite but they can be spendy and come in such small quantities.
+Lucky me, I now am happy to have a tasty graham cracker recipe in my recipe file.

 The Nainaimo bar somehow reminds me of a Magic Bar (Seven Layer Bar) except the Nainamo Bars have this center of frosting (I used pudding mix and I think maybe if I had used the custard powder it might have been creamier and more custardy).